Woah Dave!: Reception

 Woah Dave! received positive reviews from critics.
 On GameRankings, the iOS version holds an 82%, while the Nintendo 3DS version has a score of 78%.
 Metacritic gives the iOS version a score of 82 out of 100.
 Reviewing for Destructoid, Jonathan Holmes gave the game an 8.5 out of 10, and wrote: "There's hours of arcade fun, strange charm, and game design science here.
 If you can get past the game's deceptively simple surface and are content to challenge yourself after the game stops providing new carrots to chase, you'll find Woah Dave! to be well worth your pennies."
 Gamezebo reviewer Jim Squires gave the iOS version a perfect 5 out of 5, writing that "Woah Dave! is the grunge rock of video games, and I’m loving every minute of it".

-Legacy
+Sequel

-Choice Provisions announced a sequel titled Space Dave!, scheduled for and later released in Q1 2018..
+Choice Provisions announced a sequel titled Space Dave!, scheduled for and later released in Q1 2018.
+It released on the Nintendo Switch in 2018.